AviatrixSystems/avxlabs-docs/ace_ops/docs/lab7.md

 ace-azure-east-us-spoke2
 ```

-You have successfully applied the Secure Egress Control, leveraging both the Egress feature and the DCF rules!
+You have successfully applied the Secure Egress Control, leveraging both the `Egress` feature and the `Distributed Cloud Firewall` rules!